-How to Make HTTP Requests in Node.js With Fetch
+How to Make HTTP Requests in Node.js With Fetch API

 Valentina Skakun Valentina Skakun

-Last update: 30 Apr 2024
+Last update: 26 Nov 2024

 This article will discuss the basics of using the Fetch API, a simple and intuitive interface for making HTTP requests.
 It is essential for working with data from remote servers, scraping data for further processing, and providing a convenient and flexible way to interact with external resources.

 This guide delves into the fundamentals of utilizing Fetch in Node.js, encompassing installation and exploring essential methods like GET and POST.
 We’ll provide practical examples of interacting with a web scraping API using the POST method and showcase the execution results.
-Additionally, we’ll furnish code snippets for all frequently used HTTP methods and delve into the intricacies of handling responses, logging requests, and effortlessly sending files with the Fetch API.
+Additionally, we’ll furnish code snippets for all frequently used HTTP methods and delve into the intricacies of handling responses, logging requests, and effortlessly sending files with the Node Fetch API.

 Understanding the Fetch API

-The Fetch API is a simple and intuitive interface for making asynchronous HTTP requests.
+The Fetch API is a simple and intuitive interface for making asynchronous HTTP method of requests.
 It is essential for working with data from remote servers, providing a convenient and flexible way to interact with external resources.
 It is based on promises, making it a powerful tool for working with asynchronous code.

-Basic Usage of Fetch in Node.js
+Basic Usage of Fetch API in Node.js

-To use the Fetch API, you should install the corresponding npm package.
-This requires having the NodeJS package installed on your computer.
-We previously covered how to install NodeJS in our introductory article on scraping using NodeJS.
+To use the Node Fetch API, you should install the corresponding npm package.
+This requires having the JavaScript package installed on your computer.
+We previously covered how to install NodeJS v21 in our introductory article on scraping using NodeJS.

 To install the Fetch API, navigate to the folder of your project and run the following in the command prompt or terminal: